Automotive Muffler Simulation

 Model 2: Muffler with Perforation

-Note that ruining the following simulation will require hardware that has more than 8GB memory.
+Note that running the following simulation will require hardware that has more than 8GB of memory.

-Last, we consider a muffler with sound absorption materials padded on the inner walls.
-Common sound absorptive materials are made of fiberglass or steel wool.
-Depending on the density and the mean radius of the material [1], the flow resistivity values typically lie in range of to .
+The last scenario considers a muffler with sound-absorbing materials padded on the inner walls.
+Common sound-absorbing materials are made of fiberglass or steel wool.
+Depending on the density and the mean radius of the material [1], the flow resistivity values typically lie in the range of to .

-In the following model a fiberglass pad with the flow resistivity and the thickness is used.
+In the following model, a fiberglass pad with flow resistivity and thickness is used.

-A technique to model the sound propagation within absorptive materials is called "Equivalent Fluid Method" [2].
+A technique to model the sound propagation within absorptive materials is called the "equivalent fluid method" [2].
 The idea is to characterize the sound attenuation by inserting the effective density and the effective speed of sound in the original Helmholtz equation (3). and are complex valued and can be calculated with an empirical formula derived by Delany and Bazley [4].
-For the low-frequency range where the non-dimensional parameter , Kirby and Cummings [5] presented the following more accurate approximations:
+For the low-frequency range where the non-dimensional parameter , Kirby and Cummings [5] presented the following, more accurate approximations:

 Here and are the complex wave number and complex impedance, respectively.